DrenVive/travel_router/README.md

 - USB WiFi adapter

 **Won't Work:**
-- ❌ Single WiFi interface only
-- ❌ Trying to connect to WiFi AND broadcast hotspot on same adapter
+- Single WiFi interface only.
+Trying to connect to WiFi AND broadcast hotspot on same adapter

 ## Installation